critcola/discourse-post-abbreviations/README.md

 ## License

-The Discourse SEO Abbreviations plugin is released under the [MIT License](LICENSE).
+The Discourse Post Abbreviations plugin is released under the [MIT License](LICENSE).